-If the conduct of a student a student's conduct is related to a disability or suspected disability, the student shall be referred to the Committee on Special Education (CSE).
-If warranted, consequences shall be administered consistent with the separate requirements of this code of conduct for disciplining students with a disability or presumed to have a disability.
-A student identified as having a disability shall not be disciplined for behavior related to the student's disability.
+If a student's conduct is related to a disability or suspected disability, the student shall be referred to the Committee on Special Education (CSE).
 Any disciplinary action must be administered in accordance with federal and state laws, including IDEA and Section 504, and must align with the separate provisions in this Code of Conduct for disciplining students with disabilities.
 No student identified as having a disability shall be disciplined for behavior that is a direct result of their disability.

-D. Therapeutic Crisis Intervention for Schools (TCIS) and Restorative Practices behavioral interventions.
+D. Therapeutic Crisis Intervention for Schools (TCIS) and Restorative Practices

+The district employs a range of disciplinary actions with an emphasis on restorative practices and behavioral interventions.
 Therapeutic Crisis Intervention for Schools (TCIS) are an integral part of our approach, equipping staff with de-escalation techniques and trauma-informed practices to address the underlying causes of behavior.
 TCIS ensures that disciplinary responses remain supportive, educational, and developmentally appropriate.
 Physical interventions will be used only as a last resort when there is an imminent risk of harm and all other de-escalation strategies have been exhausted.